ardanlabs/gotraining/13-cli/readme.md

 ### Conditional Control Flow

+Commands that complete successfully exit with status zero; all non-zero exit statuses indicate failure.
+Conventionally, a status of 1 is used as the generic program error status, and 2 indicates user error (such as invalid input or arguments), but any value in the range of 0-127 may be used.
+On many systems, statuses 128-255 have special meaning (such as signal reporting) and should not be set.
+The exit status of the last process in a pipeline is used as the status for the entire pipeline.

+The success or failure of a pipeline may be used to run additional pipelines:

+    rm some-file && echo success || echo failure

+Pipelines chained in this way are known as "lists" and have left-to-right precedence, such that the above will always either echo success or failure, but never both.
+Most commonly, AND sequences are chained together so that a series of tasks can proceed only if every task before it was successful:

+    task1 && task2 && task3

+If semicolons were used instead (or if each task were on its own line), then the tasks would run regardless of whether the previous tasks failed.

 ### Pattern Matching

+A fundamental convenience provided by shells is pattern matching of files.
+Let's initialize a directory with some files:

+    touch a b1 c1 01.txt 02.txt

+We can now match against these four files in various ways using patterns.

+    # display info for all files ending in '.txt': 01.txt 02.txt
+    # the "star" will match any number of characters (including zero)
+    ls -l *.txt

+    # list all files starting with a lowercase letter: a b1 c1
+    # character classes are case-sensitive and match exactly one character
+    echo [a-z]*

+    # list all files that do _not_ end with a number: a 01.txt 02.txt
+    echo *[!0-9]

+    # remove all files with names consisting of two characters: b1 c1
+    # question marks match exactly one character each
+    rm ??

+Pattern matching is the default behavior.
+To instead specify an argument or filename containing a wildcard character or whitespace, it can be wrapped in either single or double quotes, or the special character can be escaped with a backslash, for example:

+	# create two new files
+	touch filename\ with\ spaces "more spaces"

 ### Job Control

-Pipelines normally run in the *foreground*; there may only be one such pipeline running in the shell at any given time, and it will receive input and signals from the controlling terminal.
+Command, pipelines, and lists are all jobs, and jobs, by default, run in the *foreground*; there may only be foreground job running in a shell at any given time, and it will receive input and signals from the controlling terminal.

-Pipelines can be alternatively be started in or moved to the *background*.
+Jobs can be alternatively be started in or moved to the *background*.
-Background pipelines run normally, except that they do not receive terminal input, and can only be signalled explicitly by PID or job number.
-A pipeline may be suffixed with a single ampersand to run it in the background:
+Background jobs run normally, except that they do not receive terminal input, and in that state they can only be controlled explicitly by PID or job number.
+A job may be suffixed with a single ampersand to run it in the background:

     sleep 5 && echo "wakeup!" &

-A foreground pipeline can be suspended by typing `^Z` (Control-Z).
-Upon doing so, control will be returned to the shell, and the process can be resumed in the foreground or background using the `fg` or `bg` commands, respectively.
-The `fg` command may also be used to move a running background pipeline to the foreground.
+A foreground job can be suspended by typing `^Z` (Control-Z).
+Upon doing so, control will be returned to the shell, and the job can be resumed in the foreground or background using the `fg` or `bg` commands, respectively.
+The `fg` command may also be used to move a running background job to the foreground.

-The `jobs` command lists suspended and background jobs; each of these will have a *job number*, beginning with 1.
-The first background job can therefore be killed with `kill %1`, the second can be moved to the foreground with `fg %2`, and so on.
+The `jobs` command displays suspended and background jobs; each of these will have a *job number*, beginning with 1.
+The first background job can therefore be killed with `kill %1`, the second can be moved to the foreground with `fg
+%2`, and so on.
 The percent syntax is known as a *jobspec*.

-Finally, the `wait` command can be used wait for one or more background pipelines, which may be specified using jobspecs.
+Finally, the `wait` command can be used wait for one or more background jobs, which may be specified using jobspecs.
 If called without arguments, wait will block until all active background pipelines have completed.

 When a shell (or shell script) exits, all background processes are disowned, and will continue to run.